Tongue and Lip Tie Release Surgery

 At Little Lion dental Clinic, we are dedicated to providing the highest quality care for children of all ages.
-Tongue tie (ankyloglossia) and lip tie are conditions that can affect a child’s ability to feed, speak, and maintain proper oral health.
-We offer specialized services to address these issues in both infants and older children, ensuring that each child receives the appropriate care for their age and developmental needs.
+Tongue tie and lip tie in babies (ankyloglossia) are conditions that can affect a child’s ability to feed, speak, and maintain proper oral health.
+We offer tongue tie release and lip tie release procedures for both infants and older children, ensuring each child receives age-appropriate and compassionate care.

 SERVICES FOR INFANTS